What is Probus?

 Here is a link to the list of our current Speaker Programme, including a section on additional meetings the Club organises for wives, partners and widowers of past Members

 - An informal luncheon meeting from 12.00 noon to 2.30 pm once per month, at a local hostelry.

-In addition to our talks, the club has a wide ranging social programme in which wives and partners actively participate.
-This is well supported and activities include:
+In addition, our Club has a wide ranging Social Events Programme, including an annual Club Holiday, in which wives and partners actively participate.